Folders and Deletion

 Specification

 Moves the specified objects and/or folders into the specified folder.
 Objects and folders to be moved can be in any state and in any folder in the data container.
 Objects and folders that are in a folder listed in folders remain in the (moved) folder unless explicitly listed in objects or folders as well, in which case they are removed from their parent folder and moved to the destination folder described in folder.
-In addition, any objects explicitly listed in objects will pull along hidden objects that they also link to into the folder indicated as destination.
+Also, any objects explicitly listed in objects will pull along hidden objects that they also link to into the folder indicated as destination.

 Inputs

-• objects array of strings (optional) List of data object IDs to
+• objects array of strings (optional) List of data object IDs to be moved

-• folders array of strings (optional) List of folders to be
+• folders array of strings (optional) List of folders to be moved

 • destination string The destination folder